mahanmi/SDL2-on-mac/README.md

 ## Try it out

-Now you can use SDL on your Mac.
-Try running `src/main.cpp` using the run button in VS Code, or you can use Ctrl+F5 to see if it works.
+Now you can use SDL on your Mac.Clone this repository and Try running `src/main.cpp` using the run button in VS Code, or you can use Ctrl+F5 to see if it works.

 ## Advanced Settings(Optional)